 VG surge protectors use a safe disconnection system and provide real-time status indication of internal components.
 For a “Triggered Air Gap” technology, the disconnection and signalization only can provide the status of the control circuit and not the main protection circuit.

 → Safe and efficient maintenance

 During normal operation, in addition to transient events, varistors are always conducting a small amount of current.
-This current is the result of working current (Ic) and leakage current (Ipe) and is due to the varistors connection to the grounding system.
-This type of conduction can be stressful to the varistor over time, especially in dc power systems, and cause the varistor to age prematurely.
+This leakage current can be stressful to the varistor over time, especially in DC power systems, and cause the varistor to age prematurely → Maximum life expectancy

 → Easier to use